 • Toxic/metabolic encephalopathy

 Diagnosis requires combining clinical observations with laboratory data.
 Clinical diagnostic criteria (case definition) used by the Centers for Disease Control are useful but somewhat restrictive, being designed for surveillance purposes.
-These require either a physician-diagnosed erythema migrans, measuring at least 5 cm in diameter, or laboratory evidence of infection with B burgdorferi (culture, significant change in antibody level, or a single demonstration of elevated levels of antibodies in CSF or serum) in combination with either (a) acute onset of otherwise unexplained heart block, (b) a relapsing large joint oligoarthritis, or (c) lymphocytic meningitis, cranial neuritis, radiculoneuritis, or encephalomyelitis.
-The last should be confirmed by demonstration of production of anti-Borrelellia antibody in the CSF.
-In general clinical practice, acceptance of the diagnosis is reasonable if a patient has an epidemiologically plausible exposure, has had either an erythema migrans (early disease) or a positive serology (IgG antibodies should be demonstrable by 2-tiered testing in all patients with disease of more than 4 to 6 weeks duration), and has a clinical disorder within the realm of those reported to occur in this infection (24).
+These require either a physician-diagnosed erythema migrans, measuring at least 5 cm in diameter, or laboratory evidence of infection with B burgdorferi (culture, significant change in antibody level, a single positive 2-tier serology (blood), or disproportionate antibody elevation in CSF) in combination with either (a) acute onset of otherwise unexplained heart block; (b) a relapsing large joint oligoarthritis; or (c) mononuclear cell meningitis, cranial neuritis, radiculoneuritis, or encephalomyelitis.
+The last should be confirmed by demonstration of production of anti-B burgdorferi antibody in the CSF.
+In general clinical practice, acceptance of the diagnosis is reasonable if a patient has an epidemiologically plausible exposure, has had either an erythema migrans (early disease) or a positive serology (IgG antibodies should be demonstrable by 2-tiered testing in all patients with disease of more than 4 to 6 weeks duration), and has a clinical disorder within the realm of those reported to occur in this infection (37).
 The common causes of false-positive serology (eg, syphilis, polyclonal B cell expansion) must be excluded.
 In patients with positive serologies and atypical disorders, or with negative serologies and typical syndromes, the diagnosis is possible but must be entertained with caution.

 With appropriate antimicrobial therapy of early Lyme disease (erythema migrans), approximately 90% to 95% of patients will be cured.
-The exact rate of cure in patients with more ion standing involvement is unclear but is probably in the range of 80% to 85% (53).
-Some patients will develop late sequelae despite early treatment, although prospective studies indicate that this is rare with adequate initial treatment (75; 76; 82).
-These late manifestations may consist of chronic large joint oligoarthritis, which may be HLA-linked or, potentially more problematic, but fortunately rarely seen, chronic encephalomyelitis.
-Many patients with significant neurologic impairment can improve significantly if treated with appropriate antimicrobial therapy.
+The exact rate of cure in patients with more long standing involvement is unclear but is probably in the range of 80% to 85% (51).
+Some patients will develop late sequelae despite early treatment, although prospective studies indicate that this is rare with adequate initial treatment (37).
+Late manifestations may consist of chronic large joint oligoarthritis, which may be HLA-linked, or, potentially more problematic but fortunately rarely seen, encephalomyelitis.
+Many patients with significant neurologic impairment improve substantially if treated with appropriate antimicrobial therapy.

-Controlled studies indicate that prognosis after treatment, even of later disease, is excellent (34; 42; 66; 76).
-Although many have focused on persistent nonspecific symptoms following treatment of Lyme disease, labeling this “post Lyme disease syndrome,” the existence of such an entity is questionable.
-Multiple controlled studies have found that these posttreatment symptoms are equally common in prospectively followed healthy controls (64; 63; 10; 73; 83; 80).
-Even chronic fatigue, commonly thought of as a key element of post Lyme disease syndromes, does not appear to be a particularly common after effect (81; 78).
+Controlled studies indicate that prognosis after treatment, even of later disease, is excellent (39; 66; 76; 37).
+Although many have focused on persistent nonspecific symptoms following treatment of Lyme disease, labeling this “post treatment Lyme disease syndrome,” the existence of such an entity is questionable.
+Although one study found a very slight excess of such symptoms (prevalence 27.2%, or 3.9% greater than in the general population), virtually all others have found no excess compared to healthy controls (10; 72; 83; 79; 73).
+Even chronic fatigue, commonly thought of as a key element of post Lyme disease syndromes, does not appear to be a particularly common after effect (81; 78; 79).
+Interestingly, the best predictors of which patients will have persistent symptoms include (a) at initial presentation having either paresthesias or elevation in the sum of the Beck Depression Inventory score plus number of pain sites (80); or (b) pre-treatment expectations that treatment would be effective and the patient’s presumption that they were receiving active, not placebo therapy (75).
 One plausible conclusion might be that receiving the diagnosis of Lyme disease heightens awareness of these subjective symptoms but does not cause them, a form of anchoring bias.
-Importantly, multiple studies indicate these chronic symptoms are not associated with nervous system infection (11; 21).
-Notably, despite frequent reference to the observation that these symptoms occur in 10% to 20% of treated patients, treatment trials have had remarkable difficulty identifying patients who meet rigorous criteria for the diagnosis.
-Most importantly, it is clear that additional antimicrobial therapy provides such patients no meaningful benefit (31; 36; 38; 17; 15; 03; 04).
+Importantly, multiple studies indicate these chronic symptoms are not associated with nervous system infection (12; 21; 49).
+Most importantly, it is clear that additional antimicrobial therapy provides such patients no meaningful benefit (29; 32; 35; 18; 16; 04; 05).

 She was treated with oral penicillin 2 g daily for 2 weeks.
 Although she improved, she had significant residual symptoms and underwent lumbar puncture.
 Fluid was completely normal.
 Serum Lyme ELISA was strongly positive, with the patient's value being 12.7 times the negative cut-off; the spinal fluid value, after appropriate correction, was identical to that in the serum.
 She then received 2 weeks of intravenous ceftriaxone and over the next month recovered completely.

 Lyme disease is caused by spirochetes of the B burgdorferi complex, transmitted by the bite of Ixodes ticks.
-Six members of this family (B burgdorferi sensu stricto, B mayonii, B garinii, B afzelii, B spielmanii, and B bavariensis) are pathogenic for humans, causing the predominant clinical forms of Lyme borreliosis (45).
-In Europe, most cases with nervous system involvement appear to be caused by B garinii or the closely related strain B bavariensis (45).
-B burgdorferi sensu stricto is the agent of almost all North American Lyme disease, with rare cases caused by B mayonii (54) and B burgdorferi sensu stricto, and the other 4 occur in Europe.
+Six members of this family (B burgdorferi sensu stricto, B mayonii, B garinii, B afzelii, B spielmanii, and B bavariensis) are pathogenic for humans, causing the predominant clinical forms of Lyme borreliosis (42).
+All but B mayonii cause disease in Europe, where most cases with nervous system involvement appear to be caused by B garinii or the closely related strain B bavariensis (42).
+B burgdorferi sensu stricto is the agent of almost all North American Lyme disease, with rare cases caused by B mayonii (53).

 The mature adult tick will subsequently take its third meal, preferring to attach to a large mammal such as a bear or deer, giving rise to the common names attached to these ticks; the "deer tick" in the northeast United States and the "bear tick" in the Midwest.
-Although other arthropod hosts have been shown to carry B burgdorferi (horseflies, mosquitoes), the unique nature of the tick's feeding cycle is probably essential for hosts to become infected, making it highly unlikely that vectors other than Ixodes ticks would transmit Lyme disease in all but the most extraordinary circumstances.
+Although other arthropod hosts have been shown to carry B burgdorferi (horseflies, mosquitoes), the unique nature of the tick's feeding cycle is probably essential for transmission to other species, making it highly unlikely that vectors other than Ixodes ticks would transmit Lyme disease in all but the most extraordinary circumstances.

 Outer surface protein A vaccines can provide some protection against infection and were approved by the U.S. Food and Drug Administration.
 However, limited demand, combined with litigation about possible immune-mediated complications led to their withdrawal from the market.

 Increased specificity is provided by sequentially performing 2 tests with differing individual specificities—samples with borderline or positive results on a first ELISA then undergo a second, different test.
 Although useful in clarifying results in samples with borderline or low positive results on the first ELISA, samples negative on the first test should not be subjected to a second one; this does not increase sensitivity and typically decreases specificity.
-More recent work has focused on assays measuring reactivity to single spirochete antigens, particularly C6, part of the VlsE lipoprotein of B burgdorferi.
-C6 testing appears to be more reliable than 2-tier testing in European patients, where substantially greater borrelia strain variability makes Western blot-based diagnosis more challenging (07; 60).
+Recent work has focused on assays measuring reactivity to single spirochete antigens such as the VlsE lipoprotein of B burgdorferi.
+VlsE testing appears to be more reliable than 2-tier testing in European patients where substantially greater borrelia strain variability makes Western blot-based diagnosis more challenging (08; 62).

-In U.S. patients, replacing the Western blot as the second tier test with ELISAs measuring reactivity to either C6 or VlsE based assays provides sensitivity and specificity comparable to using Western blots and is now considered an acceptable alternative (06; 47).
-Importantly, regardless of the methodology used, patients with symptoms of more than 1 to 2 months duration should have a demonstrable IgG response; purely IgM results in any such patient are far more likely to be spurious than informative (22).
+In U.S. patients, replacing the Western blot as the second tier test with ELISAs measuring reactivity to an antigen different from the one(s) used in the initial test, such as VlsE, provides sensitivity and specificity comparable to using Western blots and is now considered an acceptable alternative (07; 46).
+Importantly, regardless of the methodology used, patients with symptoms of more than 1 to 2 months duration should have a demonstrable IgG response; purely IgM results in any such patient are far more likely to be spurious than informative (37).